 Working long hours can sometimes interfere with your personal downtime and time spent with family.
 When work becomes too much, looking into cutting back or moving hours around can be a good option, giving you the ability to start at a better time or finish earlier in the day.
-This greater flexibility has already started to become an option for Australian employees, with two of the country’s big-hitters, ANZ Bank and the Australian Stock Exchange, offering flexible hours.
+This greater flexibility started to become an option for Australian employees, with two of the country’s big-hitters, ANZ Bank and the Australian Stock Exchange, offering flexible hours as far back as 2015.
 However, obviously this can come at a cost to your remuneration, so work with your Manager to determine the changes that may be possible to avoid any further impact to your stress levels.
 Changes can include the length of hours worked, location and the pattern of work.
 For more information on Flexible Working arrangements, consult the National Employment Standards.

 Working from home or doing less hours can help you if you’re a parent or guardian, or if you’re just struggling to keep up.
 If flexibility is not an option with your employer, then you might want to look at other alternatives.
 At Richard Lloyd we’re committed to finding the role that best fits the needs of all of our candidates, and work on a range of great opportunities including part time, contract or temporary roles that cater to your situation and work/life balance.